Genuster/psychopy-chronos/README.md

 corrected_rt = slope * hw_rt_us + intercept
 ```

-Drift magnitude will vary across units.
+Drift magnitude might or might not vary across different computers.
 The test script used for this measurement is in `test_chronos_timing.py`.
+Feel free to push the buttons few hundred times to test the drift yourself.

 `chronos_hw_us` is a 32-bit counter that wraps every 71.6 minutes.
 Use modulo 2^32 arithmetic for elapsed time calculations across long sessions.